HXYMCH/py-terminal/README.md

 # py-terminal
-A terminal in python by HXYMCH!
+1. A terminal in python by HXYMCH!
+2. Please run it in Windows OS.
+3. Please run it in Python3 or above.